Auction-based Adaptive Resource Allocation Optimization in Dense and Heterogeneous IoT Networks: Auction types

-\begin{lemma} In a game with incomplete information in which the number of types of each player is finite, every Bayesian equilibrium is also a Nash equilibrium, and conversely, every Nash equilibrium is also a Bayesian equilibrium. \end{lemma}

-After solving the first-order condition maximization problem, the general format for BNE of FPSB auction is derived as in \eqref{Eq: BNE_FPSB_general}.
 The overall valuation metric $v_{k}$ of node $k$ can be found using the mapping function $\mathbf{f}_{v}$ as $v_{k} = \mathbf{f}_{v}(v^{1}, \dots, v^{l},\dots, v^{L})$ for the $ L$-dimensional valuation types.
-Here $\underline{v}^{l}$ is the lower bound of the valuation metric of each IoT node corresponding to the $l^{th}$ dimension and the detailed proof of \eqref{Eq: BNE_FPSB_general} can be found in Appendix \ref{App: BNE_FPSB_proof}, \eqref{Eq: append_derivative_eqn}, \eqref{Eq: append_BNE_FPSB}.
-Ultimately, using the prerequisites of \eqref{Eq: CDF_valuation_distribution}, \eqref{Eq: append_BNE_FPSB} and appending \eqref{Eq: BNE_FPSB_general}, the BNE of a FPSB auction for given two-dimensional valuation types, along with channel state information $\mathcal{V}^{G}$ and individual hypothesis $\mathcal{V}^{H}$ of each node $k$ is feasible to obtain as in \eqref{Eq: BNE_FPSB_Vh_Vg}. \figurename~\ref{Fig: FPSB_SPSB_order_stat} shows the optimal bids $(b_{k})$ or payment strategies $(b_{k} \rightarrow q^{[n]})$ with respect to individual valuation vectors $(v_{k} \in \mathcal{V})$ from each node $k$ towards desired STFS segment $n$ for $I_{auc}=2000$ SPSB and FPSB auction mechanisms.
-Although the optimal BNE points are scattered with higher variance in the SPSB auction, FPSB follows the derived analytical formula \eqref{Eq: BNE_FPSB_Vh_Vg}.
-In addition, it's noticeable that the average of the distribution of $2^{nd}$ order statistic $\bar{\mathcal{B}}_{(2)}=N^{-1}\sum_{n=1}^{N}\left(b_{(2),n}| v\right)$, (as explained in definition~\ref{Defn: order_stat}) of the BNE scatters in the SPSB auction aligns with the optimal strategies of FPSB auction.
+Here $\underline{v}^{l}$ is the lower bound of the valuation metric of each IoT node corresponding to the $l^{th}$ dimension.
+Ultimately, the prerequisites of \eqref{Eq: CDF_valuation_distribution} is inserted to \eqref{Eq: BNE_FPSB_general}, then the BNE of the FPSB auction for given two-dimensional valuation types, along with channel state information $\mathcal{V}^{G}$ and individual hypothesis $\mathcal{V}^{H}$ is derived as in \eqref{Eq: BNE_FPSB_Vh_Vg}. \figurename~\ref{Fig: pG_fH_R_S_N}$(a)$ shows the optimal bids $(b_{k})$ or payment strategies $(b_{k} \rightarrow q^{[n]})$ with respect to individual valuation vectors $(v_{k} \in \mathcal{V})$ from each node $k$ towards desired STFS segment $n$ for $I_{auc}=2000$ SPSB and FPSB auctions.
+Although the optimal BNEs are scattered with a higher variance in the SPSB auction, FPSB follows the derived analytical formula \eqref{Eq: BNE_FPSB_Vh_Vg} consistently.
+In addition, it is noticeable that the average of the distribution of $2^{nd}$ order statistic $\bar{\mathcal{B}}_{(2)}=N^{-1}\sum_{n=1}^{N}\left(b_{(2),n}| v\right)$, (as explained in definition~\ref{Defn: order_stat}, \cite{Order_statistics}) of the BNE scatters in the SPSB auction, aligns with the optimal strategies of FPSB auction.
+Consequently, an analogous relation exists between the average space of $2^{nd}$ order statistics in optimal SPSB bidding vectors and FPSB BNEs.